Finance Act 2024: tax measures affecting your electric fleet

 Source : Service Public

-Company vehicles not covered by the WLTP or NEDC systems are taxed according to fiscal power:
+Company vehicles not covered by the WLTP or NEDC systems are taxed according to their fiscal power:

 Fiscal power scale